FflashkingF/EarleyParser/README.md

 2. cd build
 3. cmake ..
 4. make
-5. now you have binary file "project directory"/bin/EarleyParser
+5. now you have dir bin and binary file into it (EarleyParser/bin/EarleyParser)